 We don’t have any natural water in Lanzarote, so it all comes from desalinated ocean water.
 It’s high in minerals and can be pretty heavy in chlorine.
 It’s normally safe to drink, but doesn’t taste great, and it’s often stored in Aljibes, or water storage devices, which may not be as clean as you’d hop.
 We all use it to cook with and brush our teeth, but almost everyone here uses bottled water for drinking.
 It’s very cheap and comes in handy 5 and 8 litre containers.

 Should I ask for my drinks without ice?

 No!
-The ice here is fine – its made by specialist companies, using filtered water who deliver it all over the island to bars and supermarkets.
+The ice here is fine – its made by specialist companies, using filtered water.
+They deliver it all over the island to bars and supermarkets.